Aggressively Protecting Clients in the New Jersey Courts for More than 30 Years.

 The following are brief answers to some of the more general questions about alimony and spousal support that are most often asked of the attorneys in our Middlesex County divorce practice.
 For more detailed answers to these and other questions about divorce and family law, contact a Middlesex County divorce lawyer at the firm.
 Our firm takes pride in its New Jersey roots, serving Middlesex County and various communities throughout New Jersey.
 For a free consultation, call 732-767-0044 to speak with a Middlesex County attorney at Brause, Brause & Ventrice, L.L.C. or email our office today.

 - Is there a formula to calculate whether I am entitled to receive alimony or whether I will be required to pay alimony?

 - How does alimony differ from child support?

 - Is there more than one type of alimony?

 Alimony determinations in the State of New Jersey are not based upon any formula.
-A court will consider several factors to determine whether alimony is appropriate in a given case.
+A court will consider several factors that are enumerated in the relevant statute to determine whether alimony is appropriate in a given case.
 The most significant factors that a court will consider are typically the standard of living that was established during the marriage, the incomes and earning capabilities of the parties, and the duration of the marriage.
 If alimony is appropriate in a particular case, the court will determine what amount of alimony will enable both parties to maintain a lifestyle comparable to the lifestyle that the parties enjoyed during the marriage.